giovanniboscu/continuous-section-field/docs/model/geometric_material_decomposition.md

 sectional participation.
 Geometry defines where each polygonal region is located along the member.
 Two independent longitudinal participation fields define how much each region contributes: the axial/bending field `w_i(z)` and the shear/torsion field `shear_w_i(z)`.
-In the theoretical notation used below, `shear_w_i(z)` is denoted as `κ_i(z)`.
 These fields can represent stiffness ratios, degraded regions, reinforcement, voids, density-like quantities, or other user-defined sectional contributions.
 They may be interpolated from endpoint values, derived from an isotropic relation, or specified through custom laws depending on the longitudinal coordinate and on geometric quantities.

 The continuous model can be defined through a Python API or through a declarative YAML workflow.
 In the YAML workflow, one file defines the